githubixx/ansible-role-kubernetes-controller/README.md

 Requirements
 ------------

 This role requires that you already created some certificates for Kubernetes API server (see [Kubernetes the not so hard way with Ansible - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-certificate-authority/)).
 The role copies the certificates from `k8s_ca_conf_directory` to the destination host.
-You should also setup a fully meshed VPN with e.g. WireGuard (see [Kubernetes the not so hard way with Ansible - WireGuard](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-wireguard/) and of course a etcd cluster (see [Kubernetes the not so hard way with Ansible - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-etcd/)
+You should also setup a fully meshed VPN with e.g. WireGuard (see [Kubernetes the not so hard way with Ansible - WireGuard](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-wireguard/) and of course an etcd cluster (see [Kubernetes the not so hard way with Ansible - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-etcd/)

 Changelog
 ---------